ellipse-js/ellipse/Readme.md

 })

 app.listen(3333, () =>
-    console.log('Server is ready accept incoming connections on port 3333'))
+    console.log('Server is ready to accept incoming connections on port 3333'))

 ```